Effects of Ketamine Use: Short-Term, Long-Term, Side Effects, and Treatment

 - Elevated blood pressure.

-Large doses of the drug can result in what some describe as the “K-hole,” which can include intense and unpleasant visual and auditory hallucinations coupled with marked derealization and a frightening detachment from reality.
+Large doses of the drug can result in what some describe as a “K-hole,” which can include intense and unpleasant visual and auditory hallucinations coupled with marked derealization and a frightening detachment from reality.

 Perhaps more acutely problematic, users can also become quite nauseated.
-If this progresses to vomiting, it can be very dangerous, as those in the midst of state of dissociated confusion frequently end up supine—presenting a serious choking hazard.
+If this progresses to vomiting, it can be very dangerous, as those in the midst of a state of dissociated confusion frequently end up supine—presenting a serious choking hazard.
 If you do see someone on ketamine, take a moment to roll them on their side or into the recovery position if possible to prevent this from happening.
 Promptly call 911 to get emergency medical assistance.

-As with any anesthetic, ketamine reduces — or even eliminates — pain.
+As with any anesthetic, ketamine reduces—or even eliminates—pain.
 It’s hard for users to tell whether they’ve injured themselves, so they can end up hurting themselves severely.
 Some people have suffered from broken legs and effectively crippled themselves because they couldn’t tell that something wasn’t right.
 Walking on a broken leg can result in compound fractures, penetration of the skin, sepsis, and serious nerve damage.

 Other issues include kidney problems, which are caused by the drug’s interaction with the kidneys as it is reduced into its metabolites.